And we're back, Rushland Boy here on the Excellence in Broadcasting Network.

 If most businesses were Enron, the CEOs would be in jail.

-This some this gets gets frustrating because there are bad actors in every walk of life.
+This gets frustrating because there are bad actors in every walk of life.

-You have cheaters in everywhere, you got cheaters in the school playground.
+You have cheaters in every, you got cheaters in the school playground.

-You got little wheeler dealer 12-year-olds that are ripping off their friends with all kinds, you got these people are everywhere.
+You got little wheeler dealer 12-year-olds that are ripping off their friends with all kinds of these people are everywhere.

-But to say they define an institution such as America corporate industry is a mistake and is not going to help you at all because you're never going to be open to the truthful explanation, which is always going to be found in economics as to why prices go up and down.
+But to say they define An institution such as American corporate industry is a mistake and it's not going to help you at all because you're never going to be open to the truthful explanation, which is always going to be found in economics as to why prices go up and down.

-Economics will explain this 99% of the time, and in the end it always will, because the people you're talking about end up getting caught.
+Economics will explain this 99% of the time and in the end it always will because the people you're talking about end up getting caught one way or another.

 It may not happen as quickly as you like.